 The carousel, which took master craftsmen three years to carve by hand, is delivered from the Philadelphia Toboggan Company.
 It still operates in the park to this day.

-John Mulvihill dies and his son-in-law Arnold Gurtler assumes ownership of Elitch Gardens.
+John Mulvihill passes away and his son-in-law Arnold Gurtler assumes ownership of Elitch Gardens.

 The Ferris Wheel is erected.